Making jewellery to celebrate culture and heritage

 The KHMER Collection recalls the ancient temples of Angkor.
 It reminds us that the riches of the Khmer lie in our own backyard – in a culture steeped in history and culminating in the ruins of the Angkor.

-From your practice, can you describe what is Cambodian Design?
+From your practice, can you describe what Cambodian Design is?

 My take on Cambodia Design is… taking on traditions with contemporary expressions.
 It is a transformative process, a play of creating harmony with odds, different textures, shapes, lines, forms and unusual materials, all these coming together.

-What was it like bringing your practice back to Cambodia, and beginning your own studio?
+What was it like bringing your practice back to Cambodia and opening your own studio?

-It was definitely a very challenging journey in silversmithing with local artisans, revitalising old artistic traditions.
+It was definitely a very challenging journey in silversmithing with local artisans and revitalising old artistic traditions.
 I had to train my artisans on a new way of seeing things.
 They had the skills but could not see the reasons for my designs.
-Now a decade has gone, my artisan is a master in his own right and training the younger ones, a new generation of crafters.
+Now a decade has gone, and my artisan is a master in his own right and trains the younger ones, a new generation of crafters.

 Soknard – Our master artisan

-This could have been a temporary project as well.
+This could have been a temporary project.
 What made you stay and commit to rooting your practice in Siem Reap?

-What are your thoughts towards where Garden of Desire is now?
-Did you think you would be here, ten years ago?
+What are your thoughts on where Garden of Desire is now?
+Did you think you would be here, 10 years ago?

-What can we look forward to next from yourself, and from your team?
+What can we look forward to from you, as well as your team?

-She finds constant inspiration in the world of jewellery art, and is dedicated to fusing contemporary design with traditional craftsmanship to create jewellery that is distinctive in style, meticulously wrought and which speaks to the heart.
+She finds constant inspiration in the world of jewellery art, and she is dedicated to fusing contemporary design with traditional craftsmanship to create jewellery that is distinctive in style, meticulously wrought and that speaks to the heart.

 Do you think you might move to another city in the future?